dizmo/MarkdownReader/assets/md/en/index.md

 **Markdown headers:**

-If paging is on, then the content *immediately* beneath H1 (or H2) headers is static, i.e. that it is always displayed on every H2 (or H3) sub-pages under that heading.
+If paging is on, then the content *immediately* beneath H1 (or H2) headers is static, i.e. it is always displayed on every H2 (or H3) sub-pages under that heading.

 **JavaScript hooks:**